PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 `values[(row, col)]`

 Most of the time they are simple text strings.
 In the Demo Programs, keys are written with this convention:
-`_KEY_NAME_` (underscore at beginning and end with all caps letters) or the most recent convention is to use a dash at the beginning and end (e.g. `'-KEY_NAME-'`).
+`_KEY_NAME_` (underscore at beginning and end with all caps letters) or the most recent convention is to use a dash at the beginning and at the end (e.g. `'-KEY_NAME-'`).
 You don't have to follow the convention, but it's not a bad one to follow as other users are used to seeing this format and it's easy to spot when element keys are being used.

 If you have an element object, to find its key, access the member variable `.Key` for the element.
 This assumes you've got the element in a variable already.